 The following three candidates will be invited for three research visits in Belgian institutions (RBINSc, Institute of tropical medicine, and the University of Antwerp).
-Below a summary of the planning for 2016:
+Below a summary of the planning for 2017:

-- 1. Casimir Nebesse Mololo (topic: the exploitation of natural resources: the bush meat issue, Belgian supervisor: Erik Verheyen (RBINS) & Marijke Verpoorten (UAntwerpen), Congolese supervisor: Prof Dudu Akaibe Migurimu (UNIKIS) - 2.
-Prescott Musaba (topic: Inventory and phylogeny of bats and their pathogens in the region of Kisangani, Belgian supervisor: Erik Verheyen (RBINS), Herwig Leirs, Victor Van Caeckenberghe (UAntwerpen) & Anne Laudisoit (UAntwerpen, CIFOR), Congolese supervisor: Prof Guy Crispin Gembu Tungaluna (UNIKIS). - 3.
-Instead of Dadi Falay, whose training will be assured by Dr Jan Jacobs (ITG) we have selected Steve Ngoy as a new trainee (topic: "Le role des ticks comme vecteurs de zoonoses chez les rongeurs". promoteur Gembu Crispin Tungaluna (UNIKIS), co promoteurs Erik Verheyen & Anne Laudisoit (UAntwerpen, CIFOR)
+- Casimir Nebesse Mololo (topic: the exploitation of natural resources: the bush meat issue, Belgian supervisor: Erik Verheyen (RBINS) & Herwig Leirs (UAntwerpen), Congolese supervisor: Prof Dudu Akaibe Migurimu (UNIKIS) has virtually finished his program. he defended his master thesis in 2016 and is programmed to submit his PHD thesis in 2018.
+Depending of the results of his stay in 2017, he might be replaced by a fresh PHD student in 2018. - 2.
+Prescott Musaba (topic: Inventory and phylogeny of bats and their pathogens in the region of Kisangani, Belgian supervisor: Erik Verheyen (RBINS), Herwig Leirs, Victor Van Caeckenberghe

+(UAntwerpen) & Anne Laudisoit (UAntwerpen, CIFOR), Congolese supervisor: Prof Guy Crispin Gembu Tungaluna (UNIKIS).

+3. Steve Ngoy (topic: "Le role des ticks comme vecteurs de zoonoses chez les rongeurs". promoteur Gembu Crispin Tungaluna (UNIKIS), co promoteurs Erik Verheyen & Anne Laudisoit (UAntwerpen, CIFOR,) and Laetitia Lempereur (Ulg).